University of Rochester ROI Analysis

 ROI Analysis

-The University of Rochester's high tuition of $64,348 is offset by strong early career earnings.
-One year after graduation, alumni earn $64,722, which is slightly higher than the tuition cost.
-Five years after graduation, earnings increase to $68,333, and after ten years, alumni earn $79,042.
-The median debt for graduates is $21,000, and 40.3% of students receive financial aid.
+The University of Rochester has a high return on investment.
+The one-year earnings after graduation are $64,722, which is slightly higher than the annual tuition cost of $64,348.
+Five years after graduation, earnings increase to $68,333, and after ten years, earnings reach $79,042.
+The median debt for graduates is $21,000.

 Generated from College Scorecard & IPEDS data